 Arabic UX: Differences in the details

-After three months of research, we could get much deeper insights about the Emirates market.
+After three months of research, we could get much deeper insights about the Emirates and the Arab market.
 The usability tests highlighted that indeed the main usability guidelines remain the same across different cultures, such as navigation patterns.
 The small details that make up the local differences matter more.
 Emiratis prefer more private and controllable mobile apps.
 They don’t share their daily lives on Facebook, only with their closest friends.
 They also trust governmental and bigger brands more.

 The insights of the user tests and interviews proved the importance of knowing the market and the audience’s needs and pain points to be able to design a good product for them.